mongodb/chatbot/mongodb-corp/chatbot/overview.md

 ### How does the Docs AI chatbot work?

-The chatbot combines state of the art LLM models with a rich backing store of k nowledge and examples from official MongoDB sources.
-This includes guides andreference pages from the Documentation, tutorials and blogs from the DeveloperCenter, and more.
+The chatbot combines state of the art LLM models with a rich backing store of knowledge and examples from official MongoDB sources.
+This includes guides and reference pages from the Documentation, tutorials and blogs from the Developer Center, and more.
 When you send the chatbot a message, it determines what you're asking for and searches the backing store for the most relevant information.
 Then, it uses an LLM model to transform your message and the raw results into a formatted response.

 ### How does the chatbot use AI?

-The chatbot uses state of the art vector embeddings and LLM models to respond to messages with accurate information in a fluent, natural style.
+The chatbot uses state of the art vector embeddings and LLM models to respond to messages with accurate information.

 ### How does the chatbot use MongoDB?